 “See ya,” he said, flashing me a grin.

-I stepped out of the lift and went to walk down the corridor, figuring I’d get back in and ride down on the next one.
+I stepped out of the lift and went to walk down the corridor, figuring I’d get return and back in, ride down on the next one.

 “Hey, Ellen?” he called, holding the elevator door open.